All Episodes

 I'm a law-abiding state citizen.

-And I'm not going to prison and I'm not getting butt-fucked and not happening.
+I'm a white guy with a sole proprietorship and I'm not going to prison and I'm not getting buttfucked and not happening.

-So it's almost like white privilege, what they call white privilege by today's standards, are embedded within the law.
+So it's almost like white privilege, what they call white privilege by today's standards are embedded within the law.

 Like if you're a white guy, you have to take your white privilege or you're going to jail.

-White people don't need driver's licenses.
+literally like what he people don't need drivers' licenses.

 White people don't need fishing licenses.